Dear Mark,

 basic playing strategy, the house edge is supposed to be approximately one half

 of 1%.
-Am I comparing apples and oranges, or is the average BJ player completely
+Am I comparing apples and oranges, or is the average blackjack player completely

 ignoring basic playing strategy?
 Ray F.